 America teems with spiritual seekers trying to incorporate a moral, inspired path into their everyday lives.
-Smith shares his hope that people will recognize the vitality in all spiritual traditions, using his own remarkable explorations as an example of how all religions can, in essence, be practiced as one.
+Author and professor Huston Smith shares his hope that people will recognize the vitality in all spiritual traditions, using his own remarkable explorations as an example of how all religions can, in essence, be practiced as one.

 BILL MOYERS: I’m Bill Moyers.
 For half a century, Huston Smith has immersed himself in the world’s great religions, but along the way something happened.
 What began as an intellectual pursuit turned into a spiritual journey.
 The professor of philosophy became a pilgrim, the object of his intellect now the source of his desire.
 This happened despite his knowing that the story of religion is a checkered story.
 Not all is inside and inspiration.
 Religion is often crude, charity often rare, and some religious expression just plain revolting.
 Still, Huston Smith found religion to be the sharp edge of a razor, cutting to the very quick of his soul, and that’s how he has been teaching it ever since, as if religion really matters.